-This winery was founded by Baron Philippe de Rothschild of France and Robert Mondavi.
-The Baron passed away in 1988 prior to the completion of Opus’s winery facility (in the early years Opus One was made at Robert Mondavi Winery).
 The Rothschild family traces their wine heritage back to 1853 when they purchased an existing chateau and renamed it to what is now the iconic Château Mouton Rothschild.
 Part of the Rothschild family also owns the equally iconic Château Lafite Rothschild.
 Today the Rothschild family owns numerous wine estates in Europe as well as in North and South America, South Africa and Australia.
 And this is only their global wine business – they are involved in a diversity of other businesses including financial, mining, real estate and agricultural ventures.

-You can park on either the left or right side of the building – in our experience the right side typically fills up faster than the left side yet both parking lots are located approximately the same distance from the entrance.
+Visitors can park on either the left or right side of the building – in our experience the right side typically fills up faster than the left side yet both parking lots are located approximately the same distance from the entrance.
 Sometimes when it is busy there will be an attendant at the end of the driveway directing people to park.
-The sizable cream colored limestone used in the building is reminiscent of public buildings in Washington DC or the Getty Center in Los Angeles.
+The sizable cream-colored limestone used in the building is reminiscent of public buildings in Washington DC or the Getty Center in Los Angeles.

 Their signature wine, Opus One is the only wine available for tasting in the Partner’s Room.
-For the price a good amount of wine is poured – not your typical 1 oz pour that most wineries offer.
+For the price a generous amount of wine is poured – not a typical 1 oz pour that most wineries offer.
 Tours are by appointment and depending on the tour, usually last either 90 minutes (Estate Tour & Tasting, taste of one vintage) or 120 minutes (Library Tour & Tasting, taste of 2 vintages & a more in depth look at the winery).
 The tours are extremely informative with group sizes kept small.

-Tours begin in the ‘salon room’ with a sit down introduction provided by your host – note the “old world” style furnishings in here.
+Tours begin in the ‘salon room’ with a sit-down introduction provided by your host – note the “old world” style furnishings in here.
 A few items date back to the 18th century and some of the antiques are even much older.
 These items were hand selected by Robert Mondavi’s wife Margrit and the Baron’s daughter Baroness Philippine Rothschild (both deceased).

 Opus One has one of the largest and cleanest looking labs of any Napa winery we have visited to date.
 Guests will make a short stop here and then proceed to a large production styled room of which the top of about 40 tanks can be seen poking through the floor.
 This is one of the nicer production facilities you will see in the valley.
 The de-stemmer, sorting tables and other equipment can easily be wheeled from tank to tank depending on need.
 Grapes are sorted using an optical sorter (one of the first wineries in the Napa Valley to embrace this technology) and then the grapes are gravity fed into the tanks.
 Two large rolling doors open with great views of the vineyards in the back of the winery.

-During the tour, your host will discuss select details of how they manage their vineyards – from the winery (or from the upper balcony with its 360 degree view of the valley) one can clearly see how healthy and meticulously groomed these vineyards are.
+During the tour, your host will discuss select details of how they manage their vineyards – from the winery (or from the upper balcony with its 360-degree view of the valley) one can clearly see how healthy and meticulously groomed these vineyards are.
 Questions are encouraged throughout the tour.
 A short walk downstairs leads to the actual tanks for a quick description of how they are used during production and then leads out of the tank room past an elegant staircase (which leads back up to the rotunda).
 Lastly you will enter a room which many might consider the highlight of the tour both because this is where your tasting will occur and also because of the views of the elegant barrel room.
-This semi-circular room is called “The Grand Chai” and contains approximately 1000 French Oak barrels full of wine.
+This semi-circular room is called “The Grand Chai” and contains approximately 1000 French oak barrels full of wine.

 Worried about cork taint?
 Not with Opus One as their levels of taint are extremely low – well below the average because they employ a detailed testing program on any potential corks being considered for purchase.
 Corks are randomly sampled from 10,000 lot batches and when an unacceptable level of cork taint has been discovered based on testing, that particular batch will not be ordered.